publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2D/schI/m__us_usc_t15_s80a–8.md

     (c) __Alternative information__

-    The Commission shall make provision, by permissive rules and regulations or order, for the filing of the following, or so much of the following as the Commission may designate, in lieu of the information and documents required pursuant to subsection (b) of this section:
+    The Commission shall make provision, by permissive rules and regulations or order, for the filing of the following, or so much of the following as the Commission may designate, in lieu of the information and documents required pursuant to subsection (b):

         (1) copies of the most recent registration statement filed by the registrant under the Securities Act of 1933 \[[15 U.S.C.
 77a][/us/usc/t15/s77a] et seq.\] and currently effective under such Act, or if the registrant has not filed such a statement, copies of a registration statement filed by the registrant under the Securities Exchange Act of 1934 \[[15 U.S.C.
 78a][/us/usc/t15/s78a] et seq.\] and currently effective under such Act;

         (2) copies of any reports filed by the registrant pursuant to section 78m or 78o(d) of this title; and

-        (3) a report containing reasonably current information regarding the matters included in copies filed pursuant to paragraphs (1) and (2) of this subsection, and such further information regarding matters not included in such copies as the Commission is authorized to require under subsection (b) of this section.
+        (3) a report containing reasonably current information regarding the matters included in copies filed pursuant to paragraphs (1) and (2) of this subsection, and such further information regarding matters not included in such copies as the Commission is authorized to require under subsection (b).

     (d) __Registration of unit investment trusts__